Dika Toua

 Loa Dika Toua (born 23 June 1984) is a Papua New Guinean Olympian weightlifter.
-She competed at the 2020 Summer Olympics, in Women's −49 kg.
+She competed at the 2020 Summer Olympics, in the women's 49 kg class.

-She competes regularly in the 53 kg weight class.
-She is a 12 time, and current, Oceania titlist and a Commonwealth titlist.
+She currently competes in the 49 kg weight class.
+She is a 15 time, and current, Oceania champion and a former Commonwealth champion.
 She is also the current Pacific Games champion.

 Career

 Olympic games

 At just 16 years of age, she was the inaugural woman to lift weight at an Olympic event, competing in the 48 kg category at the Sydney 2000 Summer Olympics.
 Toua finished in tenth place with a total lift of 117.5 kg.

 She was the national flag bearer at the Athens 2004 Summer Olympics opening ceremony.
-This time competing in the women's 53 kg weight class, she lifted a total of 177.5 kg to place in sixth position.
+This time competing in the women's 53 kg weight class, she lifted a total of 177.5 kg to place sixth.

 Toua qualified for Papua New Guinea in the women's 53 kg event at the 2008 Summer Olympics in Beijing.
 There she ranked 7th with a total lift of 184 kg which was her highest personal lift overall at any Olympics she has attended to date.

 She again, for the fourth consecutive time, represented Papua New Guinea at the London 2012 Summer Olympics.
 Lifting a total of 174 kg, the veteran weightlifter finished in 12th after Zulfiya Chinshanlo of Kazakhstan and Cristina Iovu of Moldova were disqualified.